montigno/mri_works/README.md

 mri_works is a graphical programming software written in Python and oriented MRI.\
 It can be interfaced with many software and APIs : Nipype, Numpy, Nilearn, Scipy, ImageJ ....

-It has tools such as :
+Features :
-- For sequential loop.
+- sequential loop 'For'.
-- For multiprocessing loop.
+- multiprocessing loop 'For_multiprocessing'.
-- If structure.
+- structure 'If'.
 - dynamic inputs.

-Pipeline processing can be done by Capsul or by a classic way (integrating multithreading)
+- pipeline processing by Capsul or mri_works (integrating multithreading)

-Bricks are very easy to make.
+- bricks are very easy to make.

 # Documentation